shelkmike/Dot_plot_like_in_BLAST/README.md

 ## How to install
 Dot_plot_like_in_BLAST has two prerequisites:
 1) The path to BLAST+ executable files should be in $PATH .
 BLAST+ can be downloaded here https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
-2) The Python library Plotly should be installed.
-You can install it, for example, using the following command:
+2) The Python libraries Plotly and Kaleido should be installed.
+You can install them, for example, using the following command:
-`pip3 install --upgrade --user plotly`
+`pip3 install --upgrade --user plotly kaleido`
 &nbsp;
 Then, download the latest version of Dot_plot_like_in_BLAST from [Releases](https://github.com/shelkmike/Dot_plot_like_in_BLAST/releases) and extract the archive.
 That's all.
 &nbsp;